mechanismsjs/mech-math/README.md

 ## Get Involved!

-There are **a lot** of core mechs to add.
+There are **a lot** of core mechanisms to add.
 Many of them can be created in a few hours including in-depth tests.
 Clone [mech-library][mech-library-link] to get started!

 ### Setup

 Install:

     $ npm install

 Continuous test:

     $ gulp